DevilRocky/learner/README.md

 # learner
-This is the code for tictactoe game developed with c language
+This is the code for tictactoe game developed in c language